-If you decide, however, to go to college in the United States, chances are low that you’ll make a permanent relocation to one of these educational paradise.
+If you decide, however, to go to college in the United States, the chances of you relocating to one of these educational paradises are low.
 The question then turns to how one can best mitigate the risk of being overwhelmed by student loans.
 To that end, start saving money as early as possible, apply for every scholarship and grant you can, or try to arrange an internship.
 Easier said than done, to be sure, but doable nonetheless.

 Sometimes, however, life can get in the way — despite the best of intentions and proactivity, you might find yourself trapped under a crippling amount of student debt.
-Sure, the instinct might be flee to a far-off country, or to simply not it off, there are better ways.
+Sure, the instinct might be to flee to a far-off country or to discard the idea altogether, but there may be better ways.
 The refinancing of student loans is a great way to start getting out from the pile.
 Depending on one’s circumstances, this can mean a reduction in annual percentage rates, as well as in monthly dues.

 If attending college outside the United States is deemed to be something worth looking into, then our lists of the best student loan & student loan refinance companies are great resources for getting started.